Downtown Mexico City in October.

 4 BEST Things To Do In Mexico City In October

-There are plenty of ways to take advantage of the drier weather in October, but here are some of our absolute favourite things.
+There are plenty of ways to take advantage of the drier weather in October, but here are some of our absolute favourite things to do

 A balloon ride in Teotihuacan is one of the best things to do in October in Mexico City